‘Pawn Stars ‘Chumlee Shown Original Bonnie And Clyde Handwritten Memoirs: Will Rick Harrison Buy Them?

 Although Bonnie and Clyde both died in their early 20s, Blanche Caldwell Barrow, the only member of the Bonnie and Clyde gang that survived into old age, was the author of My Life With Bonnie And Clyde.
 Written when she spent six years in prison from crimes committed with the gang, Barrow had been married to Clyde’s brother Buck Barrow before he died of a gunshot wound.
 She lived quietly after her time in jail, and was even consulted when Bonnie and Clyde was being filmed.

-According to My San Antonio, Bob Vogt, of Vogt Auction Galleries acquired the document from a dealer in Kerrville, Texas.
+According to My San Antonio, Bob Vogt, of Vogt Auction Galleries, acquired the document from a dealer in Kerrville, Texas.
 Vogt will be on the Pawn Stars episode, surely trying to get Chumlee and Rick to shell out a pretty penny for the historic document.

 Rick Harrison always points out that you never know what you’ll see at the World Famous Gold and Silver Pawn Shop, and lately, there have been some spectacular historical items, such as the hand-written memoirs of Blanche Barrow, brought into the shop.